jo/sync-tank/chesterfield-migration/index.md

 ## Introduction

 Migrating data is not trivial.
 Migrating distributed data that is needed in lots of places at the same time can quickly become a formidable challenge.
 In a [recent article](/distributed-migration-strategies/), we have addressed many of the complications that schema migrations in distributed systems may face.
-Now it is time to go beyond the problem description and start discussing potential solutions.
+In this article, we want to go beyond the problem description and start discussing potential solutions.

-The solution we are presenting here is an *eager server-side multi-version migration strategy*.
+The strategy we are presenting here is an *eager server-side multi-version migration*.
 If you are not familiar with this terminology, you may want to revisit the [migration taxonomy](/distributed-migration-strategies/#a-taxonomy-for-reasoning-about-migrations) we have introduced previously.
-But if you decide to read on, rest assured that we will cover all aspects necessary to understand the strategy in this article.
+But if you decide to read on, rest assured that we will cover all aspects necessary to follow the discussion in this article.

-In what follows, we will first build up a sufficiently complex use case based on a todo application.
+In what follows, we will first build up a sufficiently complex use case for distributed migrations based on a todo application.
 This article is not a tutorial, but we feel that a good example will help us bring across some points more concisely.
 Next, we will talk about CouchDB.
 This is our database of choice and we want to take a closer look at how it supports what we want to do.
 In particular, we need to think about how to design the schema so that it can support the operations we want to perform.
 With these preliminaries out of the way, we will then invite you to a detailled technical discussion about *transformers*, the main work horse of our migration strategy, before concluding our discussion with a summary of what we have learned.

 <figure>
   <img src="/chesterfield-migration/images/chesterfield.jpg" alt="The authors: Matthias and Johannes" />